My Story

 I became fascinated by the Zen mind.
 Unshakeable yet gentle, disciplined yet creative and free.

-It had a remarkable effect on my working life.
+The practice had a remarkable effect on my working life.

 I actually really liked my job.